-When u avail a loan against property, the loan can be used to meet any purpose like a personal loan.
+When u avail of a loan against a property, the loan can be used to meet any purpose like a personal loan.
 The loan can be used for funding your business venture, as an educational loan, to meet marriage expenses or it could be used to buy another property.
 A loan against a property can be availed as a lumpsum loan or even availed like a line of credit over a period of time.

 How to Avail of a Loan Against Property?